How CStore operators can balance investments in technology that promote safety while also protecting their bottom line.

 Technology in business is a reality of the digital age – it’s a necessary part of effective business operations and customer service.
 Sometimes, however, the return on investment for new developments isn’t enough to make the tech worthwhile or ends up costing too much time to implement, taking valuable attention away from customers.
-Now, the increased focus on customer and staff safety and adjusted buying behaviors have become disruptors in the industry, making technology even more vital.
-Convenience retailers are reaching for solutions that decrease human-to-human contact, improve the flexibility of consumer buying options to encourage repeat traffic, and above all, keep their business profitable.
-To find solutions that meet these goals, companies should balance options that are simple to implement with their current infrastructure and promote a measurable (and hopefully quick) return on investment.
+CStores are reaching for solutions that decrease human-to-human contact, improve the flexibility of consumer buying options to encourage repeat traffic, and above all, keep their business profitable.
+To find solutions that meet these goals, convenience stores should balance options that are simple to implement with their current infrastructure and promote a measurable and quick return on investment.

-The most effective changes to business aren’t those that upset the apple cart – they fit into existing business models to enhance procedures.
+The most effective changes to business operations aren’t those that upset the apple cart – they fit into existing business models to enhance procedures.
 When deciding on an investment, it’s important to ask questions about how it will impact your business.
 Will it require substantial buy-in from your IT or infrastructure teams?
 Will the new procedures be hard for staff to follow or require additional training materials?
 Will the new technology blend well with the systems you already have in place?
-According to a recent study from Convenience Store News, 63% of convenience store operators said that their existing technology held them back from implementing changes.
-Now, of course, this doesn’t mean that retailers shouldn’t try to implement new technology, but rather, be selective and realistic with the new paths they seek out and put into action.

 When considering a new mobile payment, self-check-out, or touch-free credit card scanner for customers, think about how this device works with your existing POS.
 If you’re looking to upgrade your POS, think about the connectivity the new system will provide to your back-office or accounting packages.
 The best tech for your business will integrate easily and cascade advantages throughout operations – not create roadblocks that prevent you from serving your customers effectively.